kelcheone/tcpchat/readme.md

 - `/rooms` - show lists of available rooms to join.
 - `/msg <msg>` - Broadcast message to everyone in the room.
 - `/quit` - disconnects from the chat server.

+## ToDo Featres

+- Make it stateful(db and stuff).
+- End to End encryption.